 In addition, you can use live traps to attract and catch the first wave of slugs and snails and to safely relocate them.

-When planning for the next garden season, you can try to select varieties that are less susceptible to slugs and snails.
+When planning for the next garden season, you can attempt to select varieties that are less susceptible to slugs and snails.